 Flint Hills Moonscape just past the Twin Towers

 Even when at work, perhaps a job you or I cannot stand, doing “meaningless” things maybe with spreadsheets or whatever, just accept the situation for what it is.
-It is simply the now.
-Don’t ruin it by future tripping or getting into the emotion of hating that moment.
 If we don’t like where we are, the best we can do in that situation is come to a level of acceptance with the moment and don’t think about anything, clear your mind and do the best you can with the task you are on.
-If your mind is clear and you savor the moment, no matter how far it is from your perceived ”purpose” you will let it be what it is, just a moment in time.
+If your mind is clear and you savor the moment, no matter how far it is from your perceived “purpose” you will let it be what it is, just a moment in time.
 But if you make enemies with the moment, the now, like I have at my job for so long, you will be putting negative energy out there and most likely you will never leave that job, or you will leave and find yourself in the same situation in another job.
 Make friends with the present, be present, find your presence, and begin to raise your energy from negativity to positivity and find that doors will open.
-It’s not magic, or a secret it just is how this universe works.
+It’s not magic, or a secret, it just is how this universe works.
 I will be living proof for you.
-I have no leads and I tell you right now, I will be leaving my job soon, maybe in unexpected ways, maybe not.
+I have no leads and I tell you now, I will be leaving my job soon, maybe in unexpected ways, maybe not.
 I don’t care and refuse to future trip and put all my marbles into expectations.
 There is more power in the present moment.
 We only live in the present moment, as every moment is the present moment.
 It is the field of the game of life.
 If you are not even on the field then you aren’t even playing, no matter what you may think in your mind.
 Get on the field!

-OK, back to the ride.
 I saw the huge Matfield Green tower in the distance and I was getting tired.
 The tower was some 36 miles into the ride.
 I was getting tired to the point of considering turning the ride into an out and back from the tower.
-That thought was my weak ego thinking.
-I brushed it away pretty quickly.
-Finally, I made it to the tower and was completely ready for a break.
+I brushed that thought away quickly.
+I made it to the tower and was ready for a break.

 I simply love this road.
-I feel lucky to be able to ride it whenever I want.
-The Matfield Green tower can be seen to the left.
+I feel lucky to ride it when I want.
+The Matfield Green tower is on the left.

 Beargrease at rest

 As I rode the 2-3 miles into the wind (miles 38 – 40.5ish) I had some big hills to climb.
 I remember cramping on the last one at the Death ride in 2010.
 That didn’t happen on this ride.
 I shifted down and spun up each of those hills.
-I was the conquerer in the Flint Hills on this day.
+I was the conqueror in the Flint Hills on this day.
 I was feeling good even through the soreness.
-That’s another gift of living in and embracing the now, the present moment.
-Without future tripping or past regretting, life is what it is – a beautiful thing, a miraculous unfolding of millions of tiny moments that led to this very moment.
-Thinking the present moment sucks is a bigger deal than I used to think.

 I rode on and on.
 I enjoyed the beauty of the hills.
-These Flint Hills speak to you, show you your smallness and awesomeness all at the same time if you let them.
-Life with all it’s ups and downs is beautiful.
-God I hope you see that too.
+These Flint Hills speak to me, show me my smallness and awesomeness all at the same time.
+Life with all its ups and downs is beautiful.
+I hope you see that too.